lng205/AD9361_SDR/log.md

 Configure the .config file in linux source and compile the kernel, and enable cp210x driver.
 The device appear under /dev.
 Yet the new kernel is only 4.6MB while the old one is 5.6MB.
 The new kernel has error running /openwifi/wgd.sh.

+Modify the openwifi/kernel_boot/kernel_config to enable cp210x driver.
+Use the script to compile the kernel and transfer it to the board.
+The new kernel is ~7kB larger than the old one.
+Solve the driver problem.

 The method of reconfigure the SD card are as follow:

 1. flash image to card.